rkt/rkt/Documentation/troubleshooting.md

 ```

 This problem typically happens when trying to run rkt inside rkt.
-To successfuly run rkt inside rkt, use one of the following workarounds:
+To successfully run rkt inside rkt, use one of the following workarounds:
 - set up `/var/lib/rkt` in the outer rkt as a host volume
 - use `--no-overlay` for either the outer or the inner rkt